metalbear-co/mirrord/changelog.d/+rider-debugger-port.fixed.md

-Properly detecting and ignoring ocalhost port used by Rider's debugger.
+Properly detecting and ignoring localhost port used by Rider's debugger.